CompPhysics/InsightPhysicsImmersionWeek/people.md

 Hi, my name is Jane!
 I was born and raised in Anchorage, Alaska, but I’ve been at Michigan State University for the past seven years as an undergraduate and a graduate student.
 Halfway through my undergraduate studies in physics and math, I was introduced to programming.
 Suddenly, I could solve problems that I couldn’t even dream about solving by hand!
 This made me want to develop this skill even further, so I am now working on a dual PhD in physics and computational math, science, and engineering (CMSE).
 My research involves using machine learning to solve quantum many-body problems, with a focus on neural networks and variational Monte Carlo.

 ### Kang Yu

+Hi, my name is Kang!
+I am a graduate student at Michigan State University coming from China.
+During my undergraduate studies, I worked on condensed matter physics.
+Then I turned to nuclear physics after entering MSU.
+I am generally interested in many body theory, both in nuclear physics and condensed matter.
+Along the way of physics, I find programming plays a significant role in modern research, so I am spending a lot of time to improve my skills.
+Outside of research, I love reading books and traveling around.

 ### Yani Udiani

 ![Yani](docs/src/JuliesMaterial/TeachingPics/Yani.jpeg)